Texas LLC: how to start an LLC in Texas

 File your Certificate of Formation with the Texas Secretary of State through:

-- Online: SOSDirect filing system (fastest option)
+- Online: SOSDirect system (fastest option)

-- Mail: Secretary of State, Corporations Section, P.O.
+- Mail: Secretary of State, P.O.
 Box 13697, Austin, TX 78711-3697

-- In Person: James Earl Rudder Office Building, 1019 Brazos St., Austin, TX 78701
+- In person: James Earl Rudder Office Building, 1019 Brazos Street, Austin, TX

 Processing Times

-- Online filing: 1-2 business days
+- Online filing: 1-3 business days

 - Mail filing: 5-7 business days